v-i-s-h-n-u-b/8-bit-CPU/README.md

 ## Instruction Set Architecture (ISA)

 Instructions are encoded as 8-bit instruction words in a way very similar to that of a MIPS 32-bit ISA but for 8-bit instructions.
 They can be classfied under three classifications in the ISA.
-These are Register type (R), Immediate type (I) and Jump type (J).
+These are Register type (R), Immediate type (Load/Store) (I) and Jump type (Branch instructions) (J).

-In this CPU Design the instruction encodings are as follows:
+In this CPU Design the instruction Fields are as follows:
-* 3-bit OPCODE - Instruction[7:4}
+* 4-bit OPCODE - Instruction[7:4}
-* 2-bit fields for the source and destination registers (rs, rt and rd), depicted as follows
+* 3-bit fields for the source and destination registers (rs, rt and rd), depicted as follows
   - rs: Instruction [3:1]
   - rt: Instruction [2:0]
   - rd: Instruction [2:0]
+* 8 bit Immediate value - Instruction[7:0]

+### R-Format instructions

+In R-format instructions the data is read from two register operands (rs & rt) .These instructions are used to perform arithmetic and logical operations and write back the result into the register stored in rd.

+### Immediate Format

+Register rs is the base register that is added to the 8-bit address field to form the memory address.
+For loads, rt is the destination register for the loaded value.
+For stores, rt is the source register whose value should be stored into memory.

+### Branch Instructions

+The registers rs and rt are the source registers that are compared for equality.
+The 8-bit address field is shifted, and added to the PC + 1 to compute the branch target address.
+(In a typical RISC ISA the 16-bit addresss field is sign extened, shifteed, and added to the PC + 4 to compute the branch target address).

+## CPU Overview

+### ALU (Arithmetic Logic Unit) :

+Performs logical and arithmetic operations.
+The operations of the ALU are determined by the 3 bit alu_control signal and are as follows:
+* 3'b000 : ADD Operation
+* 3'b001 : SUBTRACT Operation
+* 3'b010 : AND Operation
+* 3'b011 : OR Operation
+* 3'b100 : XOR Operation
+* 3'b101 : Default NO Operation

+The 8-bit 'result' stores the result of the operations for further use

+### Register Files :

+Manages registers for data storage and manipulation.
+* INPUTS:
+  -Read Register 1 (read_reg1): Register address for the first read operation.
+  -Read Register 2 (read_reg2): Register address for the second read operation (if applicable).
+  -Write Register (write_reg): Register address for the write operation.
+  -Write Data (write_data): Data to be written to the register.
+  -Write Enable (write_enable): Control signal that enables or disables writing to the register file.

+* OUTPUTS:
+  -Read Data 1 (read_data1): Data read from the register specified by read_reg1.
+  -Read Data 2 (read_data2): Data read from the register specified by read_reg2.